 It’s no secret that spending quality time with your family can lead to a sense of more connectedness and open up the lines of communication, yet this is difficult to do in our lives that are full of extra curricular activities, technology, and work.
 Especially when we note that it is quality time we are searching for; where there is chance to make improving the relationship the emphasis, and not the activity.

-That’s why here at Capital Choice Counselling Group, we’re thankful for built in pauses like the upcoming March Break (or the current March Break if you are in Gatineau).
+That’s why here at Capital Choice Counselling Group, we’re thankful for built in pauses like the upcoming holidays.
 Depending on your schedule of course, but it can make it easier to find the time to connect when school and many regular weekly activities take a break.
+The holiday season is typically the best time to start catching up on the quality family time you missed out during the year.
 Yet, somehow even with all of our best intentions, the time we booked off to strengthen the family can often break down.
 This can leave us at best discouraged, and not knowing what to do next.
 And so this blog aims to point out some directions to take when you find yourself roadblocked.

 Roadblocks of Quality Time

-We hope that this March Break allows for that perspective of quality time to take hold for you and your family.
+We hope that this holiday season allows for that perspective of quality time to take hold for you and your family.